Sebas20-l/Sebas20-l/README.md

 - :school: I am a student of information technologies and telecommunications at Ulsa University.
 - 🧢: I am in the third semester of my degree
-- :technologist: program in python and c++
+- :technologist: program in python
 - :computer: I like to program video games
 - :nerd_face: Always learning new things.
 <br>